 • Authentisign if you’d prefer fewer guardrails.

-Features for realtors
+Building for realtors

 Despite the fact that both Authentisign and Docusign are targeted toward realtors, we found that most of the features and workflows in the software don’t feel unique to the industry.

 Both platforms offer adequate document preparation, but there is only a limited amount of overlap between this process and information specific to real estate documentation.
+In fact, there are other solutions out there that do it better.

 Our suggestion